 Johns Hopkins Medicine has a rich history rooted in philanthropy, diversity, inclusion and a passion for innovation.
 Over more than 125 years since the founding of the Johns Hopkins Hospital and the opening of the Johns Hopkins University School of Medicine, we've made significant advancements that helped set a standard for other institutions and shape the medical field into what it is today.

 Each of our hospitals comes with a rich history of fostering medical innovation and providing compassionate care to people in their communities.

 From grocer to philanthropist, a man named Johns Hopkins laid out a plan to use his wealth to establish a hospital that would provide care to anyone, regardless of sex, age or race.

-Hopkins medicine counts many "firsts" among its achievements during its early years: the first major medical school in the United States to admit women; the first to use rubber gloves during surgery; the first to develop renal dialysis and CPR.
+Johns Hopkins counts many "firsts" among its achievements, including the first to use rubber gloves during surgery and the first to develop renal dialysis and cardiopulmonary resuscitation.

 The Role of Women in Johns Hopkins History

 From the first Johns Hopkins’ medical school class to present day, women have grown to be an integral part of John Hopkins Medicine.